 On the other hand, I have seen music be used as a tool for selfishness and egotism in people's lives (as well as my own).
 I have also seen it be used to create sensual moods by people with lust and manipulation on their minds.
 I have seen rock groups that were admittedly worshippers of Satan and were open practitioners of black witchcraft, who employed music as a tool to mesmerize their audiences.
 Yes, I must admit that it would appear to the casual observer that anyone involved with rock music could at least be charged with "guilt by association."

 But all the examples I mentioned above have to do with the motives of the heart, not the music itself!
 That is why I believe that music, in itself, is a neutral force.
 Let me give you a better example.

 As another example, let's look at "David's dancing."
 The Bible says that King David was "dancing before the Lord with all his might!"
-(2 Samuel 6:14) But today, people dance in bars and discos, and then afterwards, many indulge in alcohol, drugs,
+(2 Samuel 6:14) But today, people dance in bars and discos, and then afterward, many indulge in alcohol, drugs, and

 those desires.
 I have seen Christians "dancing in the Spirit."
 I have also seen Christians dancing in the flesh.
 It wasn't the dancing that was evil or the music they danced to, but the attitude and the motive of their heart!

 VI.
 The "language" of Music: A certain song can be one of praise and joy to one person, while another person sees the same song as an abomination.

 Now, we don't make the people of Mexico learn English before we preach the Gospel to them, do we?
 The only reason that I have ever used contemporary music at all in my ministry is that I believe it is the "language" of the young people.
 After I have received piles of letters saying things like, "I would never have listened to what you had to say unless I had first been attracted to the music!" - I am convinced that the only way to reach those who love music is in their own language!